vinegarhq/vinegarhq.github.io/src/Vinegar/Troubleshooting.md

 $ vinegar manage
 ```

-### Studio crashing upon startup with unexpected crash / corruption
+### Studio crashing upon launch after upgrading Vinegar

-This is due to a Wine bug when you upgrade Vinegar.
-To workaround this, simply delete all data in Vinegar's settings;
+This is due to a Wine bug that occurs when you upgrade Vinegar from versions older than 1.9.1.
+To workaround this, simply delete the prefix data,
-Ensure you have your Studio settings backed up!
-These can be found by pressing 'Open Files' next to the main run button, and going to:
+which you can do from the "kebab" menu located inside of Vinegar's settings.
+Ensure that you have your Studio settings saved somewhere else before
+doing so, as Vinegar versions older than 1.9.1 did not automatically back those up.
+They can be found through the 'Open Files' option inside of
-`drive_c/users/<user>/AppData/Local/Roblox`.
-The user `steamuser` might be present, which is from Vinegar's past usage of Proton, which you must move or backup to your new user.
+the "kebab" menu, and the following path: `prefixes/studio/drive_c/users/<user>/AppData/Local/Roblox`.
+The user `steamuser` might be present,
+which is from Vinegar's past usage of Proton, which you must move or backup to your new user.

 ### Can't dock plugin windows